-Whether you’re a new entrepreneur, own a startup, or have a high growth B2B SaaS business, it’s likely that you’ve heard the term “lead generation” when it comes to marketing your brand online and creating demand.
+Whether you’re a new entrepreneur, own a startup business, or have a high growth B2B SaaS business, it’s likely that you’ve heard the term “lead generation” when it comes to marketing your brand online and creating demand for the solutions you offer.

 After all, isn’t the point of marketing to generate more leads and, eventually, customers?